tadehack/Youtube-Shorts-to-Normal-Video/README.md

 ## Microsoft Edge and Opera
 1 - Extract the files </br>
-2 - Enable "Developer Mode" on your borwser's extensions page </br>
+2 - Enable "Developer Mode" on your browser's extensions page </br>
 3 - Drag and drop STNV.crx to the extensions page </br>
 4 - Click on "Add Extension" on the popup box </br>